-5. The economic principles of space science
+5. The Economic Principles of Space Science

 It is not sufficient to rely only upon the practical politics of the attention-getting fact, that there was a fairly estimated 14 cents return to the U.S. economy for each penny spent on the U.S. government's Kennedy space program.
-Just as a physician must prescribe no medication whose efficient principle is not known scientifically, costly governmental investments should not be risked on the opinions of political prag-
+Just as a physician must prescribe no medication whose efficient principle is not known scientifically, costly governmental investments should not be risked on the opinions of political pragmatists.
+Since the relevant principles are presented in a significant number of published writings on my original discoveries in the science of physical economy, a summary suffices here.